neuml/txtai/docs/api/index.md

 CONFIG=config.yml uvicorn "txtai.api:app"
 ```

-uvicorn is a full-featured production ready server with support for SSL and more.
-See the [uvicorn deployment guide](https://www.uvicorn.org/deployment/) for details.
+Uvicorn is a full-featured production-ready server.
+See the [Uvicorn deployment guide](https://www.uvicorn.org/deployment/) for more on configuration options.

 ## Connect to API